Life working in the Superyacht industry

 Working in the Superyacht industry.

-We caught up ex-student Charlotte Fox who has had some start to her life in the Superyacht Industry.
-Charlotte, who was new to yachts spent two weeks training with Flying Fish in March 2017, we were keen to see how she got on?
+We caught up with ex-student Charlotte Fox who had an interesting start to her life in the Superyacht Industry.
+Charlotte, who was new to yachting industry spent two weeks training with Flying Fish in March 2017, we were keen to see how she got on!

 What made you join the Super yacht Industry?